-Honorary Oscars 2014 update: As of September 2014 – or 78 years (and several months) after the 1936 Academy Awards ceremony – 96 (my count) individuals have been named Honorary Oscar winners for their body of work, pioneering film work, and/or “services to the industry.”
+Honorary Oscars 2014 update: As of Sept.
+2014 – or 78 years (and several months) after the 1936 Academy Awards ceremony – 96 (my count) individuals have been named Honorary Oscar winners for their body of work, pioneering film work, and/or “services to the industry.”
 The number of female recipients has gone up to 11.

-Honorary Oscar's Women winners
+Honorary Oscars: Women winners

 nine female Honorary Oscar winners – eight of them actresses, including one actress-producer-studio executive.
 They are the following:

-- Three-time Best Actress Oscar nominee Greta Garbo (Romance and Anna Christie†, Camille, Ninotchka) at the 1955 ceremony;
+- Three-time Best Actress Oscar nominee Greta Garbo (for the Clarence Brown releases Romance and Anna Christie, 1929-30; Camille, 1937; Ninotchka, 1939) at the 1955 ceremony.

-- Pioneering actress (The Birth of a Nation, Broken Blossoms), Best Supporting Actress Oscar nominee (Duel in the Sun), and D.W.
-Griffith muse Lillian Gish in 1971;
+- Pioneering actress (The Birth of a Nation, Broken Blossoms), Best Supporting Actress Oscar nominee (Duel in the Sun, 1946), and D.W.
+Griffith muse Lillian Gish in 1971.

-- Oscar-winning actress (Coquette), film producer (My Best Girl, The Gay Desperado), and United Artists co-founder Mary Pickford in 1976;
+- Oscar-winning actress (Coquette, 1928-29), film producer (My Best Girl, The Gay Desperado), and United Artists co-founder Mary Pickford in 1976;

-- Oscar-nominated editor Margaret Booth (Mutiny on the Bounty) in 1978;
+- Oscar-nominated editor Margaret Booth (Mutiny on the Bounty, 1935) in 1978.

-- Four-time Best Actress Oscar nominee Barbara Stanwyck (Stella Dallas; Ball of Fire; Double Indemnity; Sorry, Wrong Number) in 1982;
+- Four-time Best Actress Oscar nominee Barbara Stanwyck (Stella Dallas, 1937; Ball of Fire, 1941; Double Indemnity, 1944; Sorry Wrong Number, 1948) in 1982.

-- Actress Myrna Loy (The Thin Man, The Best Years of Our Lives, Cheaper by the Dozen) in 1991;
+- Actress Myrna Loy (The Thin Man, The Best Years of Our Lives, Cheaper by the Dozen) in 1991.

-- Best Actress Oscar winner/nominee Sophia Loren (won for Two Women, nominated for Marriage Italian Style) in 1991;
+- Best Actress Oscar winner/nominee Sophia Loren (won for Two Women, 1961; nominated for Marriage Italian Style, 1964) in 1991.

-- Six-time Oscar nominee Deborah Kerr (Edward, My Son; From Here to Eternity; The King and I; Heaven Knows, Mr. Allison; Separate Tables; The Sundowners) in 1994;
+- Six-time Oscar nominee Deborah Kerr (Edward My Son, 1949; From Here to Eternity, 1953; The King and I, 1956; Heaven Knows Mr. Allison, 1957; Separate Tables, 1958; The Sundowners, 1960) in 1994.

-Considering the caliber of the female talent that has remained Honorary Oscar-less since the mid-1930s (see follow-up post “Honorary Oscars: Doris Day Snubbed”), it seems clear that the Academy's Board of Governors have suffered from a long-standing inability to recognize women's achievements on a par with those of men.
+Considering the caliber of the female talent that has remained Honorary Oscar-less since the mid-1930s (see link to follow-up post further below), it seems clear that the Academy's Board of Governors has suffered from a long-standing inability to recognize women's achievements on a par with those of men.
 In that regard, Academy members are as selectively near-sighted as the vast majority of film critics and historians, film festival organizers, and film academies elsewhere – but that is no excuse.
-(See also “European Movies Lifetime Achievement Award: Women Mostly Ignored.”)
+(See also “European Cinema's Lifetime Achievement Award: Women Mostly Ignored.”)